norsk-gjeldsinformasjon/api-docs/docs/howto/recieve_quarterly_debt-reports.md

 * File name should be with organization name and file extension should be ".txt", for example " 985815534.txt"
+* The SSN-list file(s) must be present on the SFTP server **no later than the last day of each quarter** (the day before the quarterly processing run).
 * If an organization needs data package on behalf of separate organizations, then different files with all the organization number should be kept there.
   </br>Make sure NoGI has received all the organization numbers which banks wants the data package